[Currently out for review. Coming June 2020!]

 The Young Man and the Mountain (short story)

 This short story was originally published in Arroyo Literary Review, Volume 6, in Spring 2014 and later nominated by the editors of that journal for the Pushcart Prize.
-It was also excerpted in Mark Curtis’ beautiful coffee table book, ONE OF A KIND, a collection of unique personal stories and incredible photos by northern Nevadans past and present.
+It was also excerpted in Mark Curtis’ beautiful coffee table book, ONE OF A KIND, a collection of unique personal stories and photos by northern Nevadans past and present.
 The structure and theme of the story draw inspiration from Hemingway’s timeless story, The Old Man and the Sea, and the drama takes place on the fabled Geiger Grade highway between Reno and Virginia City.
 The protagonist is a young professional cyclist, learning the cost of his pursuit of greatness.

 Mayfly (short story)